 There is an audit activity by the states that most tax pros do not normally have to deal with…unclaimed property!

-Unclaimed property is the obligation of every business to turn over funds (yes, your company’s money) for obligations to known and unknown third parties that have been sitting on your books for as little as a year.
-The states have been aggressively ramping up their audit activity of unreported property and most business have failed to fully comply.
-The result are large unreserved payments to the states, making unclaimed property a significant state revenue source.
+Unclaimed property is the obligation of every business to turn over funds for obligations to known and unknown third parties that have been sitting on your books for as little as a year.
+The states have been aggressively ramping up their audit activity of unreported property and most businesses have failed to fully comply.
+The result is large unreserved payments to the states, making unclaimed property a significant state revenue source.
 Many states have revamped their unclaimed property statutes in recent years to capture more revenue.

 Who should attend?

 This webinar is intended for financial and operations personnel—including tax, general accounting, accounts payable, sales, tax technology, purchasing, and credit—who deal with unclaimed property as part of their responsibilities.
 This course is also intended for individuals who need an understanding of unclaimed property concepts.
 The course is also designed for general practitioners with minimal to no experience.

 Patrick J. Reynolds is a Senior Tax Counsel with the Council On State Taxation (COST).
 He currently leads COST’s legislative advocacy function, serves as staff liaison to the Unclaimed Property Committee and the Sales Tax Committee, and edits two of COST’s regular publications.More About Patrick J. Reynolds